Weld-Macro:

 The other method involves the preparation of the metallic specimens within simple tubular rubber molds.
 Then a special formulation epoxy or other two parts mixed plastic material is poured into the molds on the pre-placed metallic specimens and let set, possibly overnight unless a low temperature heating furnace can be used to accelerate curing.

 The advantages of the first method are that the specimens are readily available, possibly two or three per hour per mounting press.
-However an initial outlay for the press is required, and a current one for consumables.
+However an initial outlay for the press is required, and a current expense is required for consumables.

 Many fully equipped metallurgical laboratories have both method available, the selection being made on a case per case basis.
 But for our welding shop, at least at the start, we consider that mounting is not necessary unless the sections are very small.